microsoft/FluidFramework/experimental/dds/tree2/docs/undo/v1-undo.md

 When a `SharedTreeBranch` is rebased, any owning `SharedTreeView` may have to be updated to reflect the changes performed by the concurrent changes on which the branch was rebased, as well as the knock-on effects of those changes on the changes that were on the rebased branch.
-Updating the `SharedTreeView` includes updating the `StygianForest` it carries with it.
+Updating the `SharedTreeView` includes updating the `Forest` and `TreeIndex` it carries with it.

-Our existing approach to updating the forest is to compose an "update" changeset that is a composition of the following changesets:
+Our existing approach to updating the forest is to produce an "update" changeset that is a composition of the following changesets:

 1. The inverse of each changeset (in reverse order) on the branch that is being rebased
 2. The concurrent changesets being rebased over